USA COVID-19 Tracker

 Honestly, the reason I made an Android app instead of *just* a web blog is because I wanted to capitalize on Google Play search, which is far less competitive than web search (way fewer apps compared to websites).
 The results back this up: I haven't touched this app in years, but it has 10K+ installs, and a few people download the app every week.
 It also has a surprisingly good rating, 4.4 stars on 48 ratings, for an app which I haven't touched in ages.

-Available on: a year ago My Memory - Image Matching Brain Exercise Game
+Available on: 2 years ago My Memory - Image Matching Brain Exercise Game

 I built an Android version of the classic memory game we've all played.
 By default, you have to find pairs from a set of predefined images on various board sizes (4x2, 6x3, or 6x4).
 The special twist to the game is that you can customize the memory cards by having each image be a picture on your phone.
 These images get uploaded to Firebase Storage, and you can share the unique identifier for your game with anyone in the world.
 Thus the name "My Memory" :)